 Since 1992 we have been verifying the ECMWF forecast of 2-metre temperature against six Irish synoptic stations viz.
 Mullingar, Kilkenny, Shannon Airport, Valentia, Clones and Dublin Airport.
 In the case of each station, we interpolate values using the surrounding four grid-points and calculate the mean error, the mean absolute error, and, since July 1994, the rms error.
-In the next year we plan to replace some of these stations with automatic stations.
+It is planned in 2008 to replace some of these stations with automatic stations.